-Ship hijacked off Yemen coast is owned by Lebanon company
+Brief hijacking shows return of piracy to Somalia coast

 Earlier this month, Somali pirates seized a small boat and its 11 Indian crew members as the vessel passed through the narrow channel between Socotra Island and Somalia’s coast.

 Piracy off Somalia’s coast was once a serious threat to the global shipping industry.
 It has lessened in recent years after an international effort to patrol near the country, whose weak central government has been trying to assert itself after a quarter-century of conflict.
-In December, NATO ended its anti-piracy mission off Somalia’s waters.
+Since then, concerns about piracy off Africa’s coast have largely shifted to the West Africa’s Gulf of Guinea on the Atlantic Ocean.

 But frustrations have been rising among Somali fishermen, including former pirates, at what they say are foreign fishermen illegally fishing in local waters.